-If the order of the instructions are incorrect, you can drag and drop the items to change the order they are processed on the "Processing List", after you added them.
+If the order of the instructions are incorrect, drag and drop the items to change the order they are processed on the "Processing List", after adding them.

 Setting Output Interval

 Click on the "File Options" tab to set the output interval for the desired processing (see Figure 19).
 You can do this by changing the interval from the "Run Length (min)" section.
 You can either type in your desired length, or use the arrow button.